brainhackorg/global2022/content/authors/Remi-Gau/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Brainhack Global Organizing Committee
+  - Logistics
+  - Operations
-# - Volunteers
+  - DEI
 ---